 |World History: Modern||Thursday, May 12 @ 8:00am|

 The AP Exams are 2-3 hours long and are designed to test students’ mastery of content and skill sets.
 Most exams consist of both multiple-choice and free-response questions.
 Some AP Exams require students to complete performance tasks, either in place of or in addition to multiple-choice and free-response questions.
 These include AP Computer Science Principles, AP Research, AP Seminar, and AP Art & Design.

-Due to the pandemic, the College Board is offering multiple test formats for the 2021 AP Exams.
-In the past, all AP Exams have been administered in-person, as paper-to-pencil tests, with the exception of AP Chinese and AP Japanese language which are in-school, computer-based tests.
+In 2022, all AP exams will. be administered in-person, as paper-to-pencil tests, with the exception of AP Chinese and AP Japanese language which are in-school, computer-based tests.